yxysjtu/t12-solder-station/README.md

 ## Feature
 * regulate the temperature on the tip of soldering iron according to the set temperature (200 - 400 degree)
 * using a 0.92 inch OLED to display current temperature and set temperature
+* set the temperature using a rotary potentiometer
 * auto sleep and wake function according to sensed vibration

 ## Working principle